Insurance for Architects

 The Strux Insurance Team

 Our company was founded by engineering and construction veterans, who understand the challenges of getting the right coverage and built solutions to serve the engineering, architecture and construction communities.
 We’re more than an insurance provider—we’re industry veterans who understand the real risks behind every drawing and project.
-We created StruX to fill the gap between generic insurance offerings and the specialized needs of architects, engineers, builders, and general contractors.
+We created Strux to fill the gap between generic insurance offerings and the specialized needs of architects, engineers, builders, and general contractors.
 Our mission is to deliver tailored, cost-effective coverage that protects your projects, your business, and your peace of mind—so you can focus on building what’s next.

 Tyler Cook